withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

       </Fragment>
     </PackageManagerTabs>

-  Then, copy your existing Gatsby project files over to your new Astro project.
-(You may wish to add them in a separate folder outside of `src`, then only copy them in as needed.)
+  Then, copy your existing Gatsby project files over to your new Astro project into a separate folder outside of `src`.

 - Option 2: **Update your existing Gatsby project dependencies**